stevebrownlee/learn-ops-api/README.md

 ### Database

 1. Go to [Postgresapp](https://postgresapp.com/) to download and run the Postgres app for your platform.
+2. Go to [pgAdmin](https://www.pgadmin.org/download/) to download the administration tool for Postgres.
-1. Once installed, open pgAdmin and create a new database named `learnops` on the server that was automatically created during installation.
+3. Once installed, open pgAdmin and create a new database named `learnops` on the server that was automatically created during installation.

 ### Getting the Code